digitalspring/whitepaper/whitepaper.md

   decentralized p2p topology might get implemented for the final version.
-Building upon this, a publish-subscribe paradigm is combined with a custom multicast algorithm, which is tailored to the use case of private communication, to allow for reliable and scalable 1-to-n data transmissions.
-Further care is taken to enable offline messaging, i.e. to make sure sender and recipient need not be offline at the same time.
-Finally, ideas for future work involving n-to-n conversations and a distributed key-value storage are presented.
+Building upon this, a publish-subscribe paradigm is combined with a custom multicast algorithm, which is tailored to the use case of private communication, to allow for reliable and scalable 1-to-$n$ data transmissions.
+While $n$ could theoretically be chosen arbitrarily high, in practice certain security promises aren't feasible for large $n$ and, in fact, don't provide significantly more privacy in these cases anyway, as is discussed in the text.
+Further care is taken to enable offline messaging, i.e. to make sure sender and recipient need not be online at the same time.
+Finally, ideas for future work involving $n$-to-$n$ conversations and a distributed key-value storage are presented.

 bibliography: bibliography.bib
 csl: harvard-imperial-college-london.csl